dan-ssi/lola-help/README.md

 ##Alzheimer's Patient Call Manager

 ####Project Summary
 A very simple application that allows Alzheimer's Patients Phone calls to be monitored using ALU's Phone Management API's.
+This application was built for the 2016 AT&T Dev Summit Hackathon.

 #####Getting it working
 1. Deploy this code on Parse, update project keys to match account